unhm-programming-club/meeting-records/2021/Meeting 0001/Intro Email.md

 Hello everyone!
 Thank you for your interest in the UNHM Programming club.

 Right now, we are an unofficial organization.
-The first meeting is to help us define our purpose and to find who is interested in taking on a role in this project.
-Everyone attending this first meeting will be treated as an interim officer of the club, with the power to vote on all resolutions.
+The first meeting is so we can define our purpose and find who is interested in taking on a role in this project.
+Everyone attending the first meeting will be treated as an interim officer of the club, with the power to vote on all resolutions.
 This is discussed in more detail under the “Meeting Structure” heading of this email.

 ## Intro / The Pitch

 Most schools have a Computer Science or related club.
 UNHM does not.
 This needs to change.

-Our degree is worth what we put into it, what we choose to learn, what connections we endeavor to make.
+Our degree is worth what we put into it, what we choose to learn, what connections we strive to make.
 We can learn a lot in our classes and from our professors, but there are some important things that are missed.
 For one, in class, most programming is done solo.
 But in a professional setting, we will always be working in a group.

-It is to your advantage to build the skills that will help you thrive in the professional world.
-Foremost among those skills are the ability to work in teams, stay organized, and peer programming.
+It is to your advantage to build skills that will help you to land a great job and thrive in the professional world.
+Foremost among those skills are teamwork, organization, and peer programming.
 Our degree curriculums are limited in how much time they devote to these important areas.
-But this club will level up those skills as we collaborate on cool projects.
-It will help us connect to each other and others in the field.
+This club will fill those gaps and level up those skills as we collaborate on cool projects.
+It will help us connect with each other and others in the field.
 It will expose us to new strategies for approaching software development.
 It will inform us about events, like hackathons, where we can network with professionals in the field.
 It will expose us to resources and technologies we can add to our arsenal, and provide us experience in the actual languages and libraries employers are looking for their candidates to be proficient in.

 It will provide the opportunity to learn invaluable, employment-ready skills not easily acquired by simply attending classes.